dfenerski/ui5-sample-native-state/README.md

 }
 ```

 Look at that!
-All the setters are strongly typed, well defined & there is no way we mistype a model property path again.
+All the setters are strongly typed, well defined and there is no way we mistype a model property path again.
 Updates against mutable model reference are also fine, we can call `updateBindings` whenever justified.
 Furthermore, all of the state logic is contained.
-This greatly decreases the risk of typos with `setProperty` & lavish `updateBindings` misuse.
+This greatly decreases the risk of typos with `setProperty` and lavish `updateBindings` misuse.

 ### Exposing `TaskStateService` to the app

-One more thing is required before we can use the adapter: we have to initialize & export it.
+One more thing is required before we can use the adapter: we have to initialize and export it.
 For simplicity, in this demo this is done through the export facade. _In some later samples, we can take a look at better ways to do this._

 ```typescript
 // model/task/TaskStateService